pf4j/pf4j.github.io/index.md

 - **ExtensionPoint** is a point in the application where custom code can be invoked.
 It's a java interface marker.
 Any java interface or abstract class can be marked as an extension point (implements `ExtensionPoint` interface).
 - **Extension** is an implementation of an extension point.
 It's a java annotation on a class.

+#### Java version

+The current minimum Java version required to build PF4J should be 9, but the runtime Java version can be 8 since the artifact is a multi-release jar.